kishore1998/git/readme.md

-# Git course
+# git commands
-this is a git course
+this is a git commands